 Bankruptcy is a term often used to describe

-the 'end' of any successful and (guess what?) not so successful corporations.
+the 'end' of any successful and (guess what?) not-so-successful corporation.

 Now it is good to know that aside from your usual 'we got no money' routine,

-bankruptcy can be filed under a number of pretenses, adhering to different
+bankruptcy can be filed under several pretenses, adhering to different

 protects the remainder of your assets from the sticky hands of greedy debt

-collectors and insures that you wont be going to the poorhouse, at least not
+collectors and ensures that you won't be going to the poorhouse, at least not

 soon.
 Long story short here are the top 5 shocking corporate bankruptcies of